 - As per the Education Act, no person shall:

 - Disturb or interrupt the proceedings of a school or Division-related function.

 - Disturb or interrupt the proceedings of a school meeting or Board meeting.

 - Loiter or trespass in a school building or on property owned by the Division.

-- Signage shall be posted in main entrances of all Division facilities clearly stating that all visitors are to report to the office/main reception.
+- Signage shall be posted in the main entrances of all Division facilities clearly stating that all visitors are to report to the office or main reception.

-- All visitors shall register at the office/main reception and shall wear appropriate identification.
+- All visitors shall register at the office or main reception and shall wear appropriate identification.

-- The Principal/Site Administrator shall identify any person or persons trespassing, and/or disturbing or interrupting the proceedings of their respective site and shall request the individual(s) to leave the premises.
+- The Principal/Site Administrator shall identify any person or persons trespassing, or disturbing or interrupting the proceedings of their respective site and shall request the individual(s) to leave the premises.

-- If the individual(s) refuse to leave, the Principal/Site Administrator is advised to contact the RCMP.
+- If the individual(s) refuses to leave, the Principal or Site Administrator is advised to contact the RCMP.

 - If the situation escalates beyond the request to leave the premises, the Superintendent shall be advised of the facts pertaining to the situation.

 - If deemed necessary and in consultation with the Superintendent or designate, a “no trespassing letter” may be sent to the individual(s) detailing the Division’s expectations.